Parrot-Developers/firmwared/README.md

   'X1.X2.' with X1 and X2 being two integers in [0, 255] inclusive
 * *FIRMWARED\_DUMP\_PROFILE*: if set to "y", the AppArmor profile will be dumped to firmwared's standard error, at each instance creation, defaults to "n"
+* *FIRMWARED\_DISABLE\_APPARMOR*: if set to "y", AppArmor will not be use, please be aware that this is a dangerous option as it is likely to kill kittens, you have been warned, defaults to "n"

 The firmwares initial indexing performs sha1 computation which can take a significant amount of time.
 Openmp is used to automatically make them in